inttter/mdbadges-cli/CONTRIBUTING.md

 🐛 fix(badges): fix incorrect GitHub badge code
 ```

+These commit messages will also be used in release changelogs.

 ## Questions

 For any questions you have, [create an issue][] and label it with the `question` label.

-Before you ask your question, you should consider whether it has already been answered, and what haven't tried/thought about.
+Before you ask your question, you should check to see whether it has already been answered, and what you haven't tried/thought about.

 ## Bugs/Inconsistencies

-If you come across any bugs, [create an issue][] to report them.
+If you come across any bugs, make an [issue report][] to report them.

-You should provide details on **how you encountered the issue**, any **error messages** you may have received, **screenshots** (if applicable) and, if you find one, what you believe is **a plausible fix** for the issue.
+You should provide details on **how you encountered the issue**, any **error messages** or **terminal outputs** you see, **screenshots** (if applicable) and, if you know one, what you believe is **a plausible fix** for the issue.

 ## License